aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/04-pcluster-config.md

 To ease configuration of AWS ParallelCluster, you could use the interactive command **[pcluster configure](https://docs.aws.amazon.com/parallelcluster/latest/ug/install-v3-configuring.html)**.
 This walks you through a step-by-step process of defining your cluster configuration; to provide information such as the AWS Region, VPC, Subnet, and [Amazon EC2](https://aws.amazon.com/ec2/) Instance Type.

-For this workshop, you will create a simple custom configuration file, using the available VPC and Subnet as well as the **[SSH key-pair](/03-hpc-aws-parallelcluster-workshop/03-create-key-pair.html)** created earlier.
+For this workshop, you will create a simple custom configuration file, using the default VPC and Subnet as well as the **[SSH key-pair](/03-hpc-aws-parallelcluster-workshop/02-create-key-pair.html)** created earlier.

+#### Overview of some of the ParallelCluster parameters

 Below are some explanations of the cluster configuration parameters/ settings: